mingli-ai/FaVeST/README.md

 * After a successful installation of NFFT library fitting your OS, users can add the NFFT package folder 'xx' into the current working directory (i.e., ../FaVeST/xx).

 ## Functions and Folders
-* SD points: This folder saves an example of [symmetric spherical design points](https://web.maths.unsw.edu.au/~rsw/Sphere/EffSphDes/ss.html), i.e., ss041.mat, containing 864 points satisfying quadrature rule that is exact for spherical polynomials of degree 41.
+* utils: This folder contains some basic tools/resources/auxiliary functions used for implementing our main functions, such as:

-* m_map: A [mapping package](https://www.eoas.ubc.ca/~rich/map.html#ack) for Matlab.
-We have used some functions of this tool in visualizing vector fields.
+..*SD: A folder that saves some examples of [symmetric spherical design points](https://web.maths.unsw.edu.au/~rsw/Sphere/EffSphDes/ss.html), i.e., corresponding to the six cases used in our paper.

-* *QpS2.m*: function used for computing the weights and quadrature nodes (for a given degree and type of quadrature points) in both Cartesian and spherical coordinates.
+..*m_map: A [mapping package](https://www.eoas.ubc.ca/~rich/map.html#ack) for Matlab.
+We have used some functions of this tool in the visualization of the vector fields.

-* *Vecfield_sim.m*: function used for generating simulated vector fileds with vector spherical harmonics with random coefficients.
-We use this toy example to display how to run the main FaVeST functions.
+..*QpS2.m: function used for computing the weights and quadrature nodes (for a given degree and type of quadrature points) in both Cartesian and spherical coordinates.

-* *FaVeST_fwd.m*: Main function for implementing forward FFTs computing Fourier coefficients with given inputs: T-the vector field samples; L-the degree for vector spherical harmonic; X,w -the quadrature rule used for evaluating FFT.
+* FaVeST_fwd.m: Main function for implementing forward FFTs computing Fourier coefficients with given inputs: T-the vector field samples; L-the degree for vector spherical harmonic; X,w -the quadrature rule used for evaluating FFT.
 See Algorithm 1 in our paper.

-* *FaVeST_adj.m*: Main function for implementing adjoint FFTs for vector spherical harmonic expansion with given inputs: alm- Fourier coefficients for divergent-free part; blm-Fourier coefficients of curl-free part; X -given points on the sphere.
+* FaVeST_adj.m: Main function for implementing adjoint FFTs for vector spherical harmonic expansion with given inputs: alm- Fourier coefficients for divergent-free part; blm-Fourier coefficients of curl-free part; X -given quadrature rule points on the sphere.

-* *Demo.m*: This is used to demonstrate how to run **FaVeST_fwd.m** and **FaVeST_adj.m** with a given vector field.
+* Demo.m: This is used to demonstrate how to run **FaVeST_fwd.m** and **FaVeST_adj.m** with a given vector field.

-* *Visualization.m*: This is used to illstrate the simulation results with three plots including the target vector field, the approximated vector field and the error.
+* Setup.m: This is used to illstrate the simulation results with three plots including the target vector field, the approximated vector field and the error.

 ## Demo
 We provide a simple demonstration by running `Demo.m`.